sh8/ZeroGrasp/README.md

 ### Run a docker image

 ```
-$ ./docker/run.sh
+$ ./docker/run.sh ${GPU_IDS}
 ```

 ## Dataset Preparation

-Please reach out to `siwase@andrew.cmu.edu` to get access to the dataset.
-I will share the Google drive link to the dataset.
-Since [Webdataset](https://github.com/webdataset/webdataset) is used for training and evaluation, it is recommended re-upload the shard files to your own S3 bucket for training. **Do not forget to replace `{your_s3_path}` in `configs/default.yaml` with your S3 path.** You can also download a tiny version of the training dataset (the first 10 shards of the training dataset) in `train_tiny` directory for visualization purposes.
+Please reach out to `siwase@cs.cmu.edu` to get access to the ZeroGrasp-11B dataset.
+I will share its Google drive link within a few days.
+Since [Webdataset](https://github.com/webdataset/webdataset) is used for training and evaluation, you have to re-upload the shard files to your own S3 bucket for training. **Do not forget to replace `{your_s3_path}` in `configs/default.yaml` with your S3 path.** You can also download a tiny version of the training dataset (the first 10 shards of the training dataset) in `train_tiny` directory for visualization purposes.

 ## Quickstart